sndpchatterjee07/SoftwareSetupDocs/nodejs-mysql-connector/README.md

 ### Pre-requisite Softwares

-1. We must verify that the following necessary software is correctly installed.
+1. We must verify that the following necessary softwares are correctly installed.

     - _nodejs v12.22.9_
     - _MySQL 8.0.34_